Karthikck01/React-music-app/README.md

 # SoundFusion: Your Melody & Tech Blend

+**Note: This project is intended for personal use and as a showcase of my skills in API integration and React development.**

 Welcome to SoundFusion, where the world of music collides with cutting-edge technology.
 Explore a unique audio experience that brings you closer to your favorite tunes, and gives you the power to curate your own musical journey.

 ## Features